xoFood: 10 Fab Ways To Feed A Crowd At The End Of The Summer

 It's all about the Sunday BBQ at my place, the perfect time to check in with friends, escape the kitchen and enjoy my grill.
 People frequently ask how I afford to feed a large crowd every weekend, believing it to be wildly expensive.
 It’s about smart planning and making everything stand out, and here are my secrets.
 Five fabulous appetizers which you could totally use for a main at lunch, or for a light gathering, and then five great entrees for a full blow to-do.

 I know, it sounds generic.
-When you do it up like my favorite bruschetta joint Postino
+When you do it up like my favorite bruschetta joint Postino, it is wowza.

 Take a great crusty bread and slice it into ½” slices on a diagonal.
 Paint each side with olive oil and toast each side on your grill.
 Then pile each with mozzarella or lupini beans or olives or tomatoes and basil or artichoke hearts or tomato sauce and capers or pesto or sardines or salami or -- you get the point.